The Complete Guide to Buying a Shower Pump

-Designed for installation into vented systems to pump both hot and cold water supplies, the Stuart Turner Monsoon range is one of the most popular shower pump solutions on the market.
+Designed for installation into open-vented hot and cold systems, the Stuart Turner Monsoon is one of the most popular shower pump solutions on the market.
 Designed to the highest standard of both performance and durability, the Stuart Turner Monsoon pumps are brass bodied pumps with anti-vibration feet.
-They also feature an automatic pressure and float switch making it a tech packed piece of kit for your bathroom.
+They also feature an automatic pressure and float switch making it a tech-packed piece of kit for your bathroom.

 Grundfos STR2-2.0 CN Twin Impeller

 New to the market, the STR2 range by Grundfos is one of the ultimate universal (negative head capabilities) pumps on the market.
 This regenerative style pump has been specifically designed to minimise turbulence within the pump head, giving a quality performance with low noise.
 This smooth and reliable negative head design is one of the best on the market, and it comes at an affordable price.